If you don't find an answer to your question here, please email us at info@cuttingbackcityhall.org.

 Please see the FAQ "Why is choice better than coercion?".

-If 100% of your transactions were voluntary,
+If 100% of your interactions were voluntary,

 and your life was 100% composed of your choices,